tplooker/pfc-jwk-cwk-id/draft-ietf-cose-bls-key-representations.md

 # Acknowledgments

 The authors would like to acknowledge the work of Kyle Den Hartog, which was used as the foundation for this draft.
+We would also like to thank
+David Waite
+for his contributions to the specification.

 # Document History

+-04

+* Changed the key type from OKP to EC/EC2 since these keys use "x" and "y" values.

 -03